Glossary · Glossary

 Answer Monitoring

-Answer monitoring is the recurring review of AI-generated answers for priority prompts, citations, competitors, and accuracy.
+Answer monitoring is the recurring review of AI-generated answers for priority prompts, citations, competitors, accuracy, and Google AI answer surfaces.

 Answer monitoring is the recurring process of collecting AI-generated answers for known prompts and reviewing mentions, citations, competitors, accuracy, and framing.
 It turns scattered manual checks into repeatable evidence.